Weather in Iceland in May: Temperatures and Travel Tips

 Due to its variability, dressing for the weather in Iceland in May can be tricky.
 The secret lies in layers.
 Start with thermal base layers to regulate your body temperature.

-A pair of good hiking boots are your best companions when traversing Iceland's varied terrains.
+A pair of good hiking trunks are your best companions when traversing Iceland's varied terrains.
 You'll also want a rain-proof jacket, especially near the waterfalls!

 Don't forget your bathing suit for invigorating dips in Iceland's thermally heated pools, and pack warmer clothes that'll see you through bar-hopping evenings in Reykjavik.